ComputationalCryoEM/ASPIRE-Python/README.md

 conda activate aspire_dev

 # Install the aspire package in a locally editable way,
-# and additional installs the developer tools extras:
+# and additionally installs the developer tools extras:
 pip install -e ".[dev]"

 ```